Home

 Shivering Timbers

-The very best wooden coaster.
+A truly great wooden coaster.
 It has great airtime.
 Hill after hill after hill.
 A double-up hill.
 And finishes with a high-G helix.
 I love this coaster.

 Wolverine Wildcat Wolverine Wildcat